5atchm1n/dotfiles/README.md

 Or just trust me and run the **script**  -- **at your own risk** *xD*

-## What does the script do ?

-It clones the repos mentioned above, copies the dotfiles in the correct places and makes a backup of the existing files if they exist.

-## Manual Setup for Vim and ZSH
 create your .vim folder in your home directory
 ```
 mkdir ~/.vim